jannotti-glaucio/timescale-assignment/README.md

 # Configuration

 Before running the project you need to generate the configuration file.
 Copy the file ``.env.sample`` to a file with the name ``.env``.
-Use the default parameters or change its values to your environment:
+Use the default parameter values or change its values to your environment.

+These parameters below are used when you are running the tool as a standalone app:
-- FILE_PATH - path to the csv file
+- FILE_PATH - path to the csv file.
-- DB_URL - connection url to TimescaleDB
+- DB_URL - connection url to a TimescaleDB instance.

+These parameters below are used when you are running the tool in a docker container:
+- DOCKER_FILE_PATH - path to the csv file.
+- DOCKER_DB_URL - connection url to a TimescaleDB instance.

-# Running the Project
+# Project Commands

 The project has make targets to easly execute some of the project operations.
-On the project root folder run the following commands:
+On the project root folder you can run the following commands:

 ## 1. Build
 Build the project and create a docker image.